authgear/authgear-server/docs/specs/saml.md

   - `destination`: Optional. `Destination` of the `<Response>` generated at the end of Browser SSO flow.
 If not set, the `Destination` will be the Assertion Consumer Service URL.
   - `recipient`: Optional. `Recipient` of the `<Subject>` generated at the end of Browser SSO flow.
 If not set, the `Recipient` will be the Assertion Consumer Service URL.
   - `acs_urls`: Required.
 A list of strings.
 The minimum number of items is 1.
 The list of allowed `AssertionConsumerServiceURL`s to be used in an `<AuthnRequest>` issued by a SP.
 If `AssertionConsumerServiceURL` is not set in `<AuthnRequest>`, or it is an IdP-initiated flow, the first item in the list will be picked as the `AssertionConsumerServiceURL`.
+  - `assertion_valid_duration`: Optional.
+A duration string represents the valid duration of the issued SAML Assertions.
+Default `20m`, which is 20 minutes.

 ### <a id="1_4"></a> Supported Parameters in `<AuthnRequest>`